Meta Portal

-Meta Portal (also known as Portal) is a brand of smart displays and videophones released in 2018 by Facebook Inc. (now named Meta Platforms).
-The product line consists of four models (Portal, Portal+, Portal TV, and Portal Go) that provide video chat via Messenger and WhatsApp, augmented by a camera that can automatically zoom and track people's movements.
+Meta Portal (also known as Portal) is a discontinued brand of smart displays and videophones released in 2018 by Meta.
+The product line consists of four models: Portal, Portal+, Portal TV, and Portal Go.
+These models provide video chat via Messenger and WhatsApp, augmented by a camera that can automatically zoom and track people's movements.
 The devices are integrated with Amazon's voice-controlled intelligent personal assistant service Alexa.
-Meta uses some data collected from Portal devices for targeted advertising.

 Reviewers rated the Portal line's video and audio handling capabilities positively, but criticized Facebook's privacy practices for commercial use of data that Portal devices captured.
+Meta uses some data collected from Portal devices for targeted advertising, which reviewers cited as a privacy drawback.

 History

 On October 8, 2018, Facebook, Inc. announced the sale and shipment of the 10.1 in Portal and the 15.6 in Portal Plus.
 The second generation of Portal devices was announced on September 18, 2019; the second-generation Portal and Portal Mini were released on October 15, while Portal TV was released on November 5.
 On September 21, 2021, Facebook announced 2 new devices, a battery powered 10-inch device called "Portal Go" and a new generation of the 14-inch device called "Portal+".

 In June 2022, it was reported that Meta was preparing to phase out Portal as a consumer product and instead focus on the enterprise market.

 Later, in November 2022, it was reported that Meta would discontinue both its Portal and two remaining unreleased smartwatches.
 This came after Meta cut some 11,000 jobs at the company as a cost cutting measure.